asyncapi/.github/.github/ISSUE_TEMPLATE/blog.md

+---
+name: Blog post suggestion
+about: Let us know that you want to write a blog post at https://www.asyncapi.com/blog/
+---

 <!--
 We're super happy to see you want to publish on our blog.
 Please fill the data below and we'll guide you through the process.